-The CrowdSwitch is an open hardware product in early development.
-It’s goal is to be the first concrete implementation of the IsoGrid protocol stack.
+The CrowdSwitch is an open hardware product in development.
+It is the first concrete implementation of the IsoGrid protocol stack.
 When connected together, the switches form a streaming, scalable, mesh network.
 The full hardware design files (i.e. mechanical drawings, schematics, bills of material, PCB layout data) are open sourced on GitHub.

 Our initial plan is to give low cost (or free) CrowdSwitches to people living in extremely high-density urban communities, who otherwise don’t have access to networks.
 One idea is to build it within a 501(c)(3) organization to make our altruistic motives super clear.
 Perhaps similar to the Mozilla model.
 Given that the funding model isn’t clear, another option could be a benefit corporation.